DigitalState/Platform-Transport-Bundle/README.md

 }
 ```

-Also, a Transport class implementation needs to be registered as a service in the Symfony Service Container and be tagged with the `ds.transport` tag.
+A Transport class needs to be registered as a service in the Symfony Service Container and be tagged with the `ds.transport` tag.

+**Example** `src/Gov/Bundle/DemoBundle/Resources/config/services.yml`:

 ```yml
 services: